By Pierre-Camille Hamana

 With a growing number of new customers each week, customer service and sales became a full-time activity, and it was harder to iterate.
 The first two Smartbnb recruits, Marii and Matthew, were entirely dedicated to building a fantastic support team.

 An engineering team came onboard quick after to support the development, with a mission to build completely new products in their own right.
 Nikita was able to build our #1 feature request with a new integration to HomeAway, both for Messaging and Sync.
 Jovana built our Metrics product, which was our first expansion into an area where we were not expected.

 We later gathered in Prague in November 2018, after recruiting a designer (Ekrem) and a new frontend developer (Ben) to discuss what was coming next.
-This was the first time a team with 8 people could openly discuss next month's strategy.
-We decided then to rebuild Smartbnb, and redesign it from scratch.
+This was the first time a team with eight people could openly discuss next month’s strategy.
+We decided then to rebuild Smartbnb and redesign it from scratch.

-When I created Smartbnb, I was a hosting just a private room on Airbnb.
+When I created Smartbnb, I was hosting just a private room on Airbnb.